What Is Data Migration? Types, Strategy, and Best Practices

 Types of data migration

 Not all data migrations are created equal.
 Depending on your starting point and destination, the scope, tools, and risks can vary widely.
-Here are the most common types of data migration projects and what they typically involve.

 Storage migration